199 Main Street

 Jennifer focuses on solving complex legal problems in state and federal courts and on appeal.

-Jennifer McDonald is an experienced litigator representing clients at every stage of civil litigation.
-She has tried cases to verdict in state and federal courts and briefed and argued appeals in the Vermont Supreme Court and the United States Court of Appeals for the Second Circuit.
-Her practice includes complex commercial, breach of contract, construction defect, federal preemption, federal jurisdiction, civil rights, municipal litigation, railroad law, and consumer protection matters.
+Jennifer is an experienced trial lawyer representing clients at every stage of civil litigation.
+She has tried cases to verdict in state and federal courts and represented clients on appeal in both the Vermont Supreme Court and the United States Court of Appeals for the Second Circuit.
+Her law practice includes complex commercial litigation, breach of contract, construction defect, federal preemption, white collar defense, investigations, and municipal litigation matters.
 She also regularly represents clients in the defense of personal injury, wrongful death, medical malpractice, and other tort claims.

 In addition to her practice in state and federal courts, Jennifer handles arbitration proceedings in major arbitral institutions including AAA and the International Chamber of Commerce (ICC).

-Jennifer was recognized in 2017 and 2018 by New England Super Lawyers® as a Rising Star in civil litigation.
+Jennifer was recognized by Super Lawyers® in 2020 as a top-rated civil litigation attorney.
+She was recognized as a Rising Star by New England Super Lawyers® from 2017-2019.
 She serves as deputy Chair of the Government Enforcement and White Collar Defense Group.

 - Lead counsel in high-stakes Second Circuit appeal.
 Jennifer successfully argued that her client’s facility was entitled to federal preemption and was not subject to local regulations.
 The Second Circuit affirmed a permanent injunction in favor of her client.